jhu-arch/arch-tutorial/Singularity.rst

 .. warning::
    The ``--fakeroot`` option provided in Singularity version 3.6.x (for use with the singularity ``build``, ``shell``, and ``exec`` commands) is not supported on Rockfish systems for security reasons.

-Building a Singularity Container Image from Docker Hub
+How to building a Singularity Image from Docker Hub
 ******************************************************

 Singularity can also use containers directly from Docker images.
 You can ``shell``, ``import``, ``run``, and ``exec`` Docker images directly from the ``Docker Registry``.
 This feature was included because developers have been using Docker and scientists have already put many resources into creating Docker images.